faizshukri/placequran/README.md

     \* *Note that Malay translation have some issue with the verse ordering in some of it's surah.*

-6. Make storage folder rewritable
+6. Make storage folder writable

     ```
     chmod -R 770 app/storage/